Unveiling Luminous Ly$\alpha$ Emitters at $z\approx6$ through JWST/NIRCam Imaging in the COSMOS Field: Summary

 We utilize the highly resolved, deep near- and mid-IR images to explore a variety of galaxy properties including the rest-frame UV properties (luminosity, continuum slope, and size), stellar mass ($M_*$), star-formation rates (SFRs).
 We also investigate the misalignment of \lya\ and UV emission for the LAEs at $z\approx5.7$.
 We summarize our conclusions as follows:

 \begin{itemize} \item{The LAE sample are UV-faint between \muv~$\sim{-}20.5$ and ${-}18.5$~mag.
-The UV-continuum slopes have a median value of \buv~$\approx-2.1$ in a range from ${\lesssim}{-}3.5$ to ${\lesssim}{-}1.0$.
-The UV-faint LAEs exhibit to be slightly redder towards a faint end of \muv~${\gtrsim-}19.5$ albeit with larger errors, which need to be verified by larger samples with more accurate UV-slope measurements. } \item{With the galaxy SED modeling, we derive stellar mass and star-formation rates for the whole sample.
-Most of LAEs or their components lie on the main-sequence relation while three of them have star-burst activities if treated as pure galaxies. } \item{Our LAEs are overall compact in morphology.
-Besides the two point-like sources, the galaxy size \Reff\ are between ${\lesssim}0.1$ kpc and ${\lesssim}0.7$ kpc with a median \Reff\ of ${\lesssim}0.2$ kpc.
-The LAEs are found substantially (${\gtrsim}0.3$ dex) below the overall mass-size relation of high-redshift galaxies. } \item{Three out of the 14 LAEs are distinguished as potential merging/interacting systems.
-Estimating the merger fraction at the bright and faint bins implies that luminous (in UV or \lya) LAEs, which preferentially reside in more overdense regions, tend to be interacting systems.
-The gas cooling induced by the interaction may enhance \lya\ luminoisty. } \item{Two LAEs in our sample probably own non-negligible AGN components.
+The UV-continuum slopes have a median value of \buv~$\approx-2.35$ in a range from ${-}3.5$ to ${-}1.0$.
+These luminous LAEs in the sample are overall bluer.
+A fraction (6/15) of them (including the components) exhibit very blue UV slopes of \buv~$<-3$ with a mean $-3.46\pm0.43$. } \item{With the galaxy SED modeling, we derive stellar mass and star-formation rates for the whole sample.
+Most of LAEs or their components lie on the main-sequence relation while a small fraction of them show a weak-burst mode. } \item{Our LAEs are overall compact in morphology.
+Besides the two point-like sources, the galaxy size \Reff\ are between 0.1 kpc and 0.7 kpc with a median \Reff\ of ${\approx}0.2$ kpc.
+The LAEs are found substantially (${>}0.2$ dex) below the overall mass-size relation of high-redshift galaxies. } \item{Three of the 14 LAEs are distinguished as potential merging/interacting systems.
+Estimating the merger fraction at the bright and faint bins indicates that luminous LAEs (in UV or \lya), which preferentially reside in more overdense regions, tend to be interacting systems.
+The gas cooling induced by the interaction may enhance \lya\ luminoisity. } \item{Two LAEs in our sample probably own non-negligible AGN components.
 Both of them are featured as ``little red dots" with the PSF-like morphology and very red color in F277W$-$F444W.
 The probability of our sample containing AGN is roughly $10\%$, which is consistent with the AGN fractions obtained by previous works. } \item{For our luminous sample of LAEs at redshift 5.7, the misalignment between \lya\ and UV emission mostly exist with positional offsets \Dd\ in a range of ${\sim}0-1.5$~kpc (a median value of ${\sim}0.7$~kpc).
 A positive correlation may exist between \Dd\ and \ewlya, which could be established by varying \hi\ density (and/or covering fraction) of ISM and CGM.
 Such \lya-UV offsets should be considered when conducting JWST slit spectroscopic observations if covering \lya. } \end{itemize}